 Diagnosing tapeworms in dogs occurs when a veterinarian finds tapeworm segments or eggs in a fecal sample.
 If other clinical signs are present, like stunted growth or poor coat condition, ruling out tapeworms and other parasites are essential for an accurate diagnosis.
 Your veterinarian will examine your dog’s feces for evidence of tapeworm activity.
 He or she may also examine the anus directly to see if any worms are visible.

-However, dogs pass tapeworm segments intermittently.
+However, dogs pass tapeworm segments intermittently, not in every stool.
 This means that tapeworm infections are not always identified during routine visits.

 Treating Your Dog for Tapeworms